UjjwalNatani/EntertainmentApp/README.md

 ---

 Feel free to customize this README with additional information specific to your project, such as installation instructions, usage examples, or project structure details.

+**Note:** Please be aware that the API used in this project may not work properly when accessed through Jio network provider due to potential restrictions or network configurations.
+If you encounter issues while using the application on Jio, consider trying a different network provider or troubleshooting with your network settings.